Price rises that overwhelmed energy suppliers to hit consumers in 2022

 The cap takes into account the price of energy, but does not change often enough to keep up with this year’s steep rises.
 The cap is moved twice a year.

-So when gas prices went up energy suppliers were soon put in a difficult situation where it cost them more to buy gas than they were allowed to sell it for.
+When gas prices went up, energy suppliers were soon put in a difficult situation where it cost them more to buy gas than they were allowed to sell it for.

 It is an unenviable position for any business, and since early September dozens of suppliers have bowed out of the market, with experts predicting further failures.